mukerem/Andalus/README.md

 First set the database engine (PostgreSQL, MySQL, etc..) in your settings files; projectname/settings.py .
 Of course, remember to install necessary database driver for your engine.
 Then define your credentials as well.
 Time to finish it up:

+If you have not database engine or driver , use default database that is sqlite3. comment mysql configration and uncomment sqlite3 in projectname/settings.py
 ```
 python/manage.py migrate
 ```